Taurus KEPD 350: History

 During the Cold War, Germany had unsuccessful plans to buy French Apache missiles.
 In 1998, Germany funded the development of a powered system to be designated KEPD-350 with the acronym TAURUS (Target Adaptive Unitary and dispensor Robotic Ubiquity System).

 Overview

 The missile incorporates stealth technology and has an official range in excess of 500 km.
 It is powered by a turbofan engine.
-It can operate at Mach 0.95 and can be carried by Panavia PA-200 Tornado IDS, Eurofighter Typhoon EF-2000, Saab JAS-39C Gripen, McDonnell Douglas EF-18A+ Hornet, and McDonnell Douglas F-15K Slam Eagle aircraft.
+It can operate at Mach 0.95 and can be carried by Panavia PA-200 Tornado IDS, McDonnell Douglas EF-18A+ Hornet, and McDonnell Douglas F-15K Slam Eagle aircraft.

 The dual stage 480 kg warhead, called MEPHISTO (multi-effect penetrator highly sophisticated and target optimised), features a precharge and initial penetrating charge to clear soil or enter "hard and deeply buried targets" (HDBT) such as hardened underground bunkers, then a variable delay fuze to control detonation of the main warhead.
 The missile weighs about 1400 kg and has a maximum body diameter of 1 m.
 Intended targets are hardened bunkers; command, control, and communications facilities; airfield and port facilities; ammunition storage facilities; ships in port or at sea; area target attack; and bridges.